lrtraviteja/CampusEventPlanner/README.md

 ## Usage

+### For Students:
-1. Register a new account (student/faculty)
+1. Register a new account (select student role)
 2. Login with credentials
 3. Browse available resources
-4. Search or filter resources by type
+4. Search, filter, or sort resources
 5. Book a resource by selecting date and time
-6. View your bookings
+6. View, edit, or cancel your bookings
-7. Cancel bookings if needed
-8. Check analytics dashboard for usage statistics
+7. Check analytics dashboard for your booking statistics

+### For Faculty/Admin:
+1. All student features plus:
+2. Access "Manage Bookings" page
+3. Select a resource to view all bookings
+4. Delete any booking for resource management
+5. Admin can delete resources from Resources page

+## Key Features Explained

+### Responsive Design
+- Mobile-first approach with Tailwind CSS
+- Hamburger menu for mobile navigation
+- Responsive charts and grids
+- Optimized for all screen sizes

+### Booking Management
+- Real-time conflict detection
+- Edit booking details (date, time, purpose)
+- Cancel bookings with confirmation
+- Faculty can manage all resource bookings

+### Analytics Dashboard
+- Total, active, and cancelled bookings count
+- Top booked resources (bar chart with different colors)
+- Booking status distribution (pie chart)
+- User-specific analytics

+### Search & Filter
+- Search by resource name or type
+- Filter by resource type (room, lab, sports)
+- Sort by name (toggle on/off)
+- Real-time results

 ## Notes

 - Make sure MongoDB is running before starting the backend
 - The backend must be running for the frontend to work properly
 - JWT tokens expire after 30 days
-- Admin role can delete resources
+- Sample data is seeded automatically (run `npm run seed` in server)
+- All API requests include token in Authorization header